 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+Other Service

-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
-Service Title: Home Delivered Meals (HDM) HCBS Taxonomy: Category 1: Sub-Category 1: Category 2: Sub-Category 2: Category 3: Sub-Category 3: Category 4: Sub-Category 4: Complete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one:
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Service is included in approved waiver.
-There is no change in service specifications.

-Service is included in approved waiver.
-The service specifications have been modified.
+Home Delivered Meals (HDM)

+Category 1: Sub-Category 1:

+Category 2: Sub-Category 2:

+Category 3: Sub-Category 3:

+Service Definition (Scope):

+Category 4: Sub-Category 4:

 Members who receive HDM services would otherwise prepare meals but are incapable of doing so due to a functional or cognitive impairment, live alone, and/or lack an available support system to assist with meals.
-To assist in addressing the member's nutritional and health needs, the HDM service offers nutritious meals, nutrition education, nutrition screening, and nutrition counseling.
+To assist in addressing the members nutritional and health needs, the HDM service offers nutritious meals, nutrition education, nutrition screening, and nutrition counseling.
 Members at risk for poor nutritional status, such as poor appetite, weight loss or gain of ten pounds in the last six months, or do not eat at least two meals per day, benefit from nutritional assistance and home delivered meals.

 HDM service providers, are either current Older Americans Act (OAA) Title III or Social Services Block Grant (SSBG) Nutrition Contractors, or are licensed and accredited hospitals or nursing homes.
-The provider prepares the meals outside the member's home and delivers the meal to the member.
+The provider prepares the meals outside the members home and delivers the meal to the member.
 Nutritional content of each meal delivered to members meet the minimum one-third of the recommended dietary allowance (RDA), and are available in the following diet groups: